-However, the list focuses on careers where a psychology major offers genuine value.
+However, the list focuses on careers where a human psychology major offers genuine value.
 They include:

 - clinical and other professional roles for registered psychologists

-- social welfare careers (for which further study may be required), and
+- social welfare careers (for which further study may be required)

-- alternative career streams that are popular among psychology graduates.
+- alternative career streams that are popular among psych graduates.

-Career success often depends on gaining additional specialist skills to complement psychology studies.
+Career success often depends on gaining additional specialist skills to complement undergraduate studies.
 The list was created by analysing job ad data.

 Case managers work in fields such as social and human services and community programs.
 Educational requirements vary, but many require a degree in a social sciences subject (such as psychology) and some field experience.
 If you’re a caring person with good listening skills and want to help people, a case management position might be a good fit.
 Try to get field experience while completing your degree.